Here are some tips to make your imported entries a little easier. The key to making the imports work is attention to

 - Use excel tools and shortcuts to speed up completion of the spreadsheet.

-- Add investors before you add related transactions.
+- Add investors to your account before you add related transactions.
 (Applies to Enterprise accounts only)

-- Add investment accounts before you add related transactions.
+- Add investment accounts to you account before you add related transactions.
 (Applies to Professional and Enterprise accounts)

 - A company must be entered before a round, and a round must be entered before its associated transaction can be entered.
 Likewise, an investment fund must be entered before a fund transaction.
 Once your file is uploaded, you'll be prompted to import each category in sequence.